fernandagdev/fernandagdev/README.md

 ---

-⭐ Available for freelance work
+⭐ **Available for freelance work**

+Send me:
-Send me the page link + a screenshot of the issue and I’ll tell you the fix path quickly.
+- the page link
+- a screenshot of the issue

+and I’ll quickly identify the fix path.